The Maker-Breaker directed triangle game: Introduction

 Moving away from the parity tournament, we address the Maker-Breaker directed triangle game played on a random tournament $T(n,p)$ in which, for every pair $i,j$ of vertices with $i<j$, the edge between $i$ and $j$ is oriented, independent of all else, \emph{from} $i$ \emph{towards} $j$ with probability $p$, and \emph{from} $j$ \emph{towards} $i$ with probability ($1-p$), where $p\in (0,1)$ is a given constant.
 We show that Maker wins with probability tending to $1$ as the board size (i.e.\ the size of the tournament, $n$) tends to infinity, in this particular game.

-Finally, we introduce a new notion of bias, called the \emph{flip-bias}, for the directed triangle game on the parity tournament, whereby Breaker is allowed to preemptively and strategically flip the directions of a fixed number of edges \emph{before} the game begins.
+Finally, we introduce a new notion of bias, called the \emph{flip-bias}, for the directed triangle game on the parity tournament, whereby Breaker is allowed to preemptively and strategically flip the orientations of at most $\kappa(n)$ edges \emph{before} the game begins.
 These perturbations allow Breaker some additional advantage on the resultant board.
-For the parity tournament of size $n$, we define the \emph{flip-bias threshold}, $\kappa^*(n)$, to be the minimum number of edge flips required by Breaker to guarantee a win on the perturbed board (i.e.\ if the number of edge flips performed by Breaker is less than $\kappa^{*}(n)$, Maker wins, while if Breaker flips the directions of $\kappa^{*}(n)$ or more strategically chosen edges, she can ensure a win for herself).
-We establish that $\kappa^{*}(n)$ is asymptotically equal to $n^2/4$ as $n\rightarrow\infty$.
+For the parity tournament of size $n$, we define the \emph{flip-bias threshold} $\kappa^*(n)$ to be the minimum number of edge flips required by Breaker to guarantee a win on the perturbed board (that is, if $\kappa(n) < \kappa^*(n)$, then Maker has a winning strategy, while if $\kappa(n) \ge \kappa^*(n)$ then Breaker has a winning strategy).
+We prove that $\kappa^*(n)$ grows quadratically with $n$.
+More precisely, for odd $n\ge 11$ we show $\frac{n(n-11)}{12} \le \kappa^*(n) \le \frac{n^2-1}{8}$, and for even $n\ge 14$ we show $\frac{n(n-14)}{12} + 1\le \kappa^*(n) \le \frac{n^2}{8}+\frac{n}{4}-1$.